blackdwarf/core-docs/docs/core-concepts/core-sdk/cli/dotnet-build.md

 ## DESCRIPTION

-`dotnet-build` builds multiple source file from a source project and its dependencies into a binary.
+`dotnet build` builds multiple source file from a source project and its dependencies into a binary.
 The binary will be in Intermmidiate Language (IL) by default and will have a DLL extension.
-`dotnet-build` will also drop a \*.deps file which outlines what the runner needs to run the application.
+`dotnet build` will also drop a \*.deps file which outlines what the runner needs to run the application.

-Building requires an existence of a lock file which means that a `dotnet-restore` call needs to happen previous to building.
+Building requires an existence of a lock file which means that a `dotnet restore` call needs to happen previous to building.

 Before any compilation begins, the build verb analyzes the project and its dependencies for incremental safety checks.